 Eating and Drinking

-Lunch (and sometimes breakfast) is generally included in our tours and is generally Chinese style.
+When on a tour, lunch is generally Chinese style and normally included in the price.
 Our guides will help you order according to your taste.
 Mild, spicy, meat, vegetables, rice and/or noodles.
 Dishes are served family style and shared by the guests.
-We don't have fixed restaurants we must use, it depends on where you are at the time you are hungry.
+The driver may eat on his own but the guide will join you if you invite them to do so.

 Most hotels come with breakfast, or if not it can be added at a cost.
 Four and five star hotels will generally offer a good western and Chinese buffet breakfast.
 Three star hotels may only have a Chinese breakfast, or a Chinese interpretation of a western breakfast.
 Anyway a Chinese breakfast is not bad - rice porridge, eggs, Chinese style breads and vegetables.

-Our tours offer unlimited bottled water in the vehicle so you can keep hydrated and healthy all day long.
+Most of our tours offer unlimited bottled water in the vehicle so you can keep hydrated and healthy all day long.
 Grab a couple bottles to take to your room for the night.
 Tap water in big cities in China is not going to make you sick, it is chlorinated.
 Fine for brushing your teeth but best to stick to bottled water as you don't want to upset your system on your big trip.

 Children and Special Diets

 Our guides are accustomed to handling special diets or the selective eating of children.
 Let us know in advance if you have food allergies or other special requests and we can plan for you.
 Children often find they like certain Chinese dishes, such as noodles, fried rice or sweet and sour pork.
 If a stop at McDonalds or KFC is required your guide can do this on the go.